-As a point of comparison, if a proportion-based LRP was based on all CUs being above the IFCRT distributional target, the LRP would have been breached in 4 of the 21 years between 2000 and 2020.
+For comparison, if a proportion-based LRP was based on all CUs being above the IFCRT distributional target, the LRP would have been breached in 4 of the 21 years between 2000 and 2020.
 Eight of the 11 sub-populations had generational average escapement drop below the 1000 spawner threshold in one or more years (Figure 3.5).
 Sub-populations tended to differ in which years they dropped below the 1000 spawner threshold, which meant that the distributional target of at least half of the subpopulations within each CU with greater than 1000 fish was more often met than not.
 All 11 subpopulations had generational average spawning abundances above 1000 spawners in 2020, indicating that the stock would be well above a proportion-based LRP based on the IFCRT-distributional target (Figure 3.5).

 Figure 3.5: Escapement time series for 11 subpopulations of Interior Fraser Coho shown as annual escapements (lines) and 3-year geometric mean escapements (dots).
 First geometric mean includes years 1998-2000.
 Grey dots shows years in which the 3-year geometric mean escapement was above the 1000 fish threshold used to assess distributional status, while red dots show years in which the 1000 fish threshold was not met.
 CUs are represented by columns with labels long the y axis.